-The city's proposal was, of course, crap and would only have benefited around 7 percent of the city's teachers.
-So, the day the bill was up for a vote, the teachers met at city hall—where the ballot was taking place behind closed doors—and tried to smash their way into the building.
+The city's proposal was, of course, crap: it was worked out that the plan would only benefit around 7 percent of the city's teachers.
+So, the day the bill was due to be voted on, the teachers met at City Hall – where the ballot was taking place behind closed doors – and tried to smash their way into the building.

 Things got out of hand.
 In footage that made its way onto the internet afterwards, riot police were seen attacking old ladies.
 Other cops were caught planting incriminating evidence.
 One member of Rio's notoriously volatile law enforcement squad took to Facebook to post a picture of a broken police stick, with the caption "foi mal, fessor" (or "too bad, teach").The media, sympathisers on social networks and the anarchist black blocs have not forgiven the mistakes the cops made that day, so a pro-teacher rally was called for this Monday.
 Setting off from Rio Branco Avenue in downtown Rio, an estimated 50,000 people made their way back to city hall.
 Again, protesters tried to break their way into the building and again the whole thing ended up in a huge violent confrontation with Rio police.
 Protesters used sticks, stones and petrol bombs.
 Police used teargas and rubber bullets.
 Though the march had started peacefully, by the time the dust had settled one officer was seriously injured, thousands of pounds worth of damage was done and 18 protesters were arrested.And some buses were on fire.
 In Brazil, the buses always get it bad.